2022 IIHF Women's World Championship

 The 2022 IIHF Women's World Championship was the 21st edition of the Top Division of the Women's Ice Hockey World Championship organized by the International Ice Hockey Federation.
 The tournament was contested in Herning and Frederikshavn, Denmark, from 25 August to 4 September 2022, at the KVIK Hockey Arena, and Scanel Hockey Arena.
-Historically, a top division tournament was not played during Olympic years, but in September 2021, the IIHF announced the change to play the tournament each year, even during Olympic years.
+Historically, a top division tournament was not played during Olympic years, but in 2021, the IIHF decided that the tournament will be played each year, even during Olympic years.

 Canada defeated the United States 2–1 in the final to win their record-extending 12th title.